Architecture Description

 Note

-We might have a 2nd class of Events, that are non-durable.
-Specifically, these might be cart-related events or other session data that will have to be kept in sync between relays but not mutate the listing, and thus on-chain data, immediately.
+We might have a second class of Events in the future: Events that are non-durable.
+Specifically, these might be order-related events or other session data that will have to be kept in sync between relays but which will not mutate the Listing and thus not change the root hash saved on-chain.

 Selling Items

-Now that we can add and remove Items from the Store, let’s discuss how they are actually sold with our system.
+Now that we can add and remove Listings from a Shop, let’s discuss how they are actually sold with our system.

 Warning